 You’ve written something, and it’s time to publish!
-Self-publishing isn’t what it used to be - expensive, and often ignored by booksellers.
+Self-publishing isn’t what it used to be - expensive, sneered at as a "vanity" project, and often ignored by booksellers.
 Now you can bring your writing into physical form relatively cheaply, and it can be as glossy and perfect-bound as you like, or if you prefer, hand-stitched and hand-painted.
 With print-on-demand (POD) services, you can have one beautiful book printed for a family member or friend, or you can print many to distribute to bookstores.
 It can also be an e-book - many authors are finding great success with self-published e-books.
+With a self-published ebook, you can have the satisfaction of getting your book into the hands of readers quickly, via many platforms, and even for free or very low cost.
 The avenues to self-publishing are diverse!

 Because there are so many options, you’ll want to inform yourself as best you can.
 Things to consider include: